PriceSensitive

 “I’m just concerned, we’ve seen such a rapid increase in rates.
 Now we’re seeing a very rapid decrease in rates, kind of a yo-yo rollercoaster ride.”

-Allan Small, senior investment advisor of the Allan Small Investment Group with iA Private Wealth
+Allan Small, senior investment advisor of the Allan Small Financial Group with iA Private Wealth

 On the investment front, Small suggests lower interest rates generally boost stock markets, leading to increased business activity and borrowing.